 The Benemérito de la Patria and military insurgent Vicente Ramón Guerrero Saldaña was born in Tixtla (today Guerrero) on August 9, 1782 and died in Cuilapan, Oaxaca, on February 14, 1831.
 During the Mexican War of Independence, he was head of the insurgency during the Resistance (1816-1821).
 Guerrero made a pact with General Agustín de Iturbide for the formation of the Army of the Three Guarantees in 1821 and later, on September 27, they entered Mexico City, consummating the Independence.

-At first, Iturbide proclaimed independence and placed himself at the head of a provisional government.
+At first, Iturbide proclaimed Mexico's independence and placed himself at the head of a provisional government.
 But a year later, on July 21, 1822, he crowned himself emperor of Mexico.
-In December of that year several caudillos rose up in arms, and Guerrero joined the uprising in favor of a republican system together with Antonio López de Santa Anna.
+In December of that year, several caudillos rose in arms, and Guerrero joined the uprising in favor of a republican system together with Antonio López de Santa Anna.
 Faithful to his liberal and republican ideology, Guerrero rejected the subsequent coronation of Iturbide as emperor and, after his fall in 1823, supported the first president of the new republic, Guadalupe Victoria, whom he succeeded in 1829.